Flamebullet/bottercype/README.md

 ## followmsg

-> !IMPORTANT!
+> IMPORTANT!
 Bot requires mod permission to perform this action

 Setup a custom message that triggers when a user follows your channel.